Route every client through one managed MyInvois pipeline.

 Per-client M2M credentials

 If your firm integrates with a client's ERP or POS, mint client_id + client_secret per client from the Settings page.
-Revocation is one click; every action through that credential is stamped in the per-client audit log.
+Revocation is one click; every action through that credential is recorded against the client.

 Three rhythms most firms settle into.